Skip to page content

 Pre-operative assessment

-You will be asked to sign a form giving your consent to the surgery.
+You will be asked to sign a form on the day of your surgery, giving your consent to undergo surgery.
 The consent form gives your gynaecologist the right to do only what is written on this form.

-The only exception to this is if during the surgery there is an unforeseen problem, you have then consented to have this corrected.
-Please feel free to ask any questions about the surgery that you do not understand before signing the consent form.
+The only exception to this is if during the surgery there is an unforeseen problem.
+You have then consented to have this corrected, for example repair of any injuries, blood transfusion and need to convert the keyhole procedure into open procedure.
+Please feel free to ask any questions and your concerns about the surgery that you do not understand before signing the consent form.

 The medical terms commonly used on the consent form are: